France–India relations: Strategic partnership

+The France–India partnership covers all aspects of bilateral cooperation with a strategic component.
+It is based on close cooperation in the sectors of defense, civil nuclear energy, space and security (including cyber security, counter-terrorism, and intelligence), and now includes a strong Indo-Pacific component.

-The strategic partnership has profited from sustained political investments made at the senior-most levels of decision making.
-The long-standing relationship between France and India has resulted in extensive co-operation in the domains of aerospace and civil nuclear energy besides military matters.
-Science and technology cooperation, deep-rooted cultural ties, and a historically francophile literary & fine-arts community in India has provided solid foundations for the strategic relationship.
-In November 2011, the Foundation for National Security Research in New Delhi published India’s Strategic Partners: A Comparative Assessment and ranked India's top strategic partners with a score out of 90 points : Russia comes out on top with 62, followed by the United States (58), France (51), UK (41), Germany (37), and Japan (34).
+This strategic partnership has benefited from sustained political investments made at the highest levels of decision making.
+The longstanding relationship between France and India has led to extensive cooperation in the domains of aerospace, civil nuclear energy, and military matters.
+Science and technology cooperation, deep-rooted cultural ties, and a historically francophile literary and fine arts community in India have provided solid foundations for the strategic relationship.
+In November 2011, the Foundation for National Security Research in New Delhi published India's Strategic Partners: A Comparative Assessment, ranking India's top strategic partners with a score out of 90 points.
+Russia ranked the highest at 62, followed by the United States (58), France (51), UK (41), Germany (37), and Japan (34).

-Voting patterns of France in the UN Security Council on matters of core interest to India has endeared the country as all-weather friend of India.
-France was one of the few nations who did not condemn India's nuclear tests in 1998 and has supported India's bid to become a permanent member of the UN Security Council as well as G-8.
+France's voting patterns in the UN Security Council on matters of core interest to India has endeared the country as an all-weather friend of India.
+France was one of the few nations who did not condemn India's nuclear tests in 1998.
+It supported India's bid to become a permanent member of the UN Security Council and the G-8.
 France is one of the largest suppliers of nuclear fuel to India, and signed a "Framework Agreement for Civil Nuclear Co-operation" in January 2008.
 After India's waiver from the Nuclear Suppliers Group (NSG), both nations signed an agreement that would pave the way for the sale of French-made nuclear reactors to India on 30 September 2008.
 France is a major supplier of military equipment to India.
 Procurement of Dassault Mirage 2000 fighter aircraft and a squadron of DCNS Scorpène-class submarines (called Kalvari-class submarines) are examples of strategic defence acquisitions.
 The armed-services of both nations conduct joint-exercises on an annual basis.
 France and India also maintain a discreet "strategic dialogue" that covers joint cooperation against terrorism.
 The strategic autonomy of the French Force de frappe resonates well within Indian strategic circles.